 All application materials must be postmarked by stated deadlines.

 - Unofficial transcripts from all attended institutions (official transcripts will be required upon acceptance).

 - A copy of the Eligibility Assessment from ACLP.
-Strong candidates will have completed the required coursework prior to beginning the internship.

 - Documentation of experience:

 - Minimum of 100 hours of experience with well infants, children, youth and/or families

 - Minimum of 100 hours of experience with infants, children, youth and/or families in stressful situations, health care settings, and/or programs designed for children with special needs

 - Cover letter and resume.